iotdomain/iotdomain-standard/iotdomain-standard.md

 ## Publisher Discovery

-Publisher discovery messages contain the publisher's public identity.
-The identity includes the public key used to verify the signature of the messages published.
-The process of signing uses JWS as described in the security section.
-Messages that fail signature verification MUST be discarded.
+Publisher identity messages contain the publisher's public identity.
+The identity includes the public key used to verify the JWS signature of the messages published, and the issuer and signature of the identity: DSS, self signed or CA. Messages that fail signature verification MUST be discarded.
 The public key is also used to encrypt input and configuration messages to this publisher.
 The process of encryption uses JWE as described in the security section.

 Publisher discovery: